Naman1997/simple-fcos-cluster/README.md

 TODO:

-- Note down the manual steps needed to generate the cluster [Maintained in folder readmes']
+- Note down the manual steps needed to generate the cluster [Partially Done]
 - Automate the qcow2 image generation using packer.
+[Done in base-imag folder]
 - Automate the generation of the cluster using terraform.